ethereum/aleth/README.md

 # WARNING: Repo not maintained any longer!
-Please go to https://github.com/ethereum-mining/ethminer for an improved anw well maintained fork of this ethminer
+Please go to https://github.com/ethereum-mining/ethminer for an improved and well maintained fork of this ethminer

 Cheers,
 Genoil